 You can search all day in vain for the “springs,” for water arises only from feeder streams to two drainages — the Alford Brook valley in Alford and the Green River valley that extends through Great Barrington.
 However, the interplay of light, greenery, and water that the name implies are part of what makes Alford Springs, even during a short walk, a memorable experience.

 The sloping eastern shoulder of the ridge is heavily forested and these deep woods hold clear streams and abundant wildlife.
 In season, blackberries abound, and these are one reason black bears love this property.
 Luckily they are not acclimated to humans, so if you see them, they’ll be running in the opposite direction.
 A bobcat may dash across your path, and big bucks are known to roam these hills and stream valleys.
 Be aware that hunters and non-hunters share this property.
 Wear blaze-orange during hunting seasons and take all necessary care.

-BNRC owns and manages the property, but the three separate transactions that have created the reserve would not have been possible without lead funding from the USDA Forest Legacy Program, the Massachusetts Division of Fisheries & Wildlife, and the Geoffrey C. Hughes Foundation.
-MA DFW holds a permanent conservation restriction over most of the reserve.
-Reed Rubin, the landowner who conveyed the land that comprises the bulk of the reserve, agreed to generous terms with BNRC in memory of his father-in-law, Philip Gregory, a lifelong conservationist.
+The Berkshire Natural Resources Council was assisted in acquiring Alford Springs by the US Department of Agriculture Forest Legacy Program, the Massachusetts Division of Fisheries and Wildlife, the Geoffrey C. Hughes Foundation and the Farmor Foundation.
+Reed Rubin, the landowner who conveyed the land that comprises the bulk of the preserve, agreed to generous terms with the BNRC in memory of his father-in-law, Philip Gregory, a lifelong conservationist.

 Whether you load up your car with gear or just take a simple walk, heading for these remarkable hills can remind you once again of the plentiful delights of our Berkshire outdoors.